-St Anne's will acknowledge stage 2 complaints within three working days and review the complaint and our stage 1 response.
-A response with St Anne's actions will be sent within 20 working days.
+St Anne's will acknowledge stage 2 complaints within 3 working days and review the complaint and our stage 1 response.
+A response with St Anne's actions will be sent within 20 working days of acknowledgement of escalation to Stage 2.
 If more time is needed, an explanation of the delay and a new timeline will be provided, not exceeding an additional 20 working days.
-St Anne's will confirm the extension in writing and keep the resident updated.
+St Anne's will confirm the extension in writing, keeping the complainant updated.